Photo by Jan Kopřiva on Unsplash

 Note: Osmolality and pH generally apply to water-based lubes.
 This is because silicone and oil-based lubes have no water in them, which is what Osmolarity and pH need for their data.

-Explaining Osmolality in simple terms is hard.
-After hours of research, I still haven’t found the correct way to phrase it.
+Explaining Osmolality in simple terms is hard.1 After hours of research, I still haven’t found the correct way to phrase it.
 Luckily, you don’t have to understand the entire concept.
-Just know that the cells try to maintain homeostasis (maintain stability), which means that any change to their external environment will cause them to need to adjust to return to their original state.

 When discussing Osmolality, there are 3 terms to know; hypo-osmotic, hyper-osmotic, and iso-osmotic.

 Hypo-osmotic substances will feed your cells so much that they will burst and die as they attempt to maintain homeostasis.
-Iso-osmotic substances closely match your cells’ makeup; therefore, they just sit with your cells and do nothing.
-Hyper-osmotic substances will dehydrate your cells and leave them dry and shriveled as they attempt to maintain homeostasis.

 When a lube is hypo-osmotic, it will cause damage to the epithelium cells of the vagina and kill sperm cells.
-These lubes are NOT recommended for anyone, but especially not if you are trying to conceive.
+These lubes are NOT recommended for anyone, but especially not if you are trying to conceive.1

 When a lube is Iso-osmotic, your cells do a happy dance.
 Iso-osmotic lubes match your cells’ makeup so closely that they do nothing but sit with them when they come into contact.
-Iso-osmotic lubes are the safest to use.
+Iso-osmotic lubes are the safest to use

-According to the World Health Organization, water-based lubes should be at least below 1200 mOsm/kg to be safe.
-The general rule of thumb is the closer it is to our bodies’ natural osmolarity, the better, which for a human is around 275 to 295 mOsm/kg (lubes with osmolarities of 300 mOsm/kg are the safest).
+The general rule of thumb is the closer it is to our bodies’ natural osmolarity, the better, which for a human is around 275 to 295 mOsm/kg (lubes with osmolarities of 300 mOsm/kg are the safest).4

 Note: Most lubes do not have osmolality test results.
 To find out if the lube you are looking at has, a quick search of “lube name osmolality” may help.

-pH Balance
+The Basics of pH Balance

-pH balance, in simple terms, is the scale that measures how acidic or basic a water-containing substance is.
 The scale ranges from 0-14, with 0 being the most acidic and 14 being the least.
 The middle of the scale, which is 7, is considered neutral (neither acidic nor basic); a prime example of this is pure water.

-Different types of lubes have different pH numbers; part of keeping your body healthy is keeping your pH balanced.
-Imbalances can occur if you use a lube with a drastically different pH from the part you use it on.
-These imbalances leave the area susceptible to infection and can cause burning or discomfort.
+Imbalances can occur if you use a lube with a drastically different pH from the part you use it on.6 These imbalances leave the area susceptible to infection and can cause burning or discomfort.

 When buying a lube, to avoid irritation and infection, the pH balance should closely fall into the same pH range as whatever internal part you plan to use it for.
 Just because it’s ok for the vagina doesn’t mean it’s ok for anal and vice versa.